menu

 In Deer Park, however, the average commute to work is quite long.
 On average, people spend 30.87 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-The education level of Deer Park citizens is very high relative to the national average among all cities (21.84%): 37.06% of adults in Deer Park have a bachelor's degree or even advanced degree.
+The population of Deer Park is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.06% of adults in Deer Park have a bachelor's degree or even advanced degree.

 The per capita income in Deer Park in 2022 was $54,332, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $217,328 for a family of four.